ArpitMarkana/HealthAssist-Chatbot/README.md

 If you wish to contribute to the project, please fork the repository and create a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact

-For further information or questions, feel free to contact the project team at [your_email@example.com].
+For further information or questions, feel free to contact the project team at arpitmarkana4887@gmail.com.